Structures of Equality book coming summer 2026!

 December 13, 2023

-But I wanted you to have the opportunity to hear from someone else in the trenches.
-After a professional development workshop this past summer, I’ve kept up with a teacher who decided to go all in.
+I can tell you all day long how effective Structures of Equality (SoE) is, but I distinctly remember from being in the classroom–you’d rather hear it from someone else in the trenches.
+After she attended one of my professional developments, I kept up with a teacher who went all in on SoE this year.
 I asked her if I could interview her so other teachers could hear from someone else who gets it AND for teachers who haven’t yet implemented it to understand the process, the struggles, and the eventual payoffs.

 Meet Jasmin Nabors, a 4th grade teacher in Durham, NC.
 She’ll share her struggles, successes, and a few tips.

-Before implementing the use of SoE, Jasmin used different strategies to help students solve word problems like bar models and arrays, but wasn’t consistent with these from year to year.
-She was kind enough to share her time with us.
+Before implementing the use of SoE, Jasmin used different strategies to help students solve word problems like bar models and arrays, but wasn’t consistent with these from year to year because nothing ever seemed to work.

 The Initial Challenges